Totchinuko/apiconan.totchinuko.fr/patches/chat.1.3.x.md

 - Fixed channel list unfolding in rare situations when it should not.

 `1.3.15`
-- Fixed ooc message getting hidden by language
+- Fixed OOC message getting hidden by language

 `1.3.20`
 - Chat bubbles did not scale language tag properly with selected font size
 - Improved the active chat notification setting to not ring when posting message or receiving notifications.

+`1.3.24`
+- Fixed infinite horse stamina exploit.
+No, this was not a feature.